How to prepare for GMAT and CAT simultaneously? Check Now

 This section is not exactly like the LRDI section of the CAT and is also not as tough as the LRDI section of the CAT.
 This section is closer to DI section of CAT.

-Time required to prepare for CAT and GMAT together
+Time Required to Prepare for CAT and GMAT Together

 • The time required to prepare for an exam depends on the candidate’s ability to grasp the concepts.
 Students starting from scratch usually take 6-8 months to crack the CAT exam.
 On the other hand, students starting from scratch take 5-6 months to crack the GMAT exam.